Paul Tracy: 1998–2003

 Tracy went on a weight loss/fitness program before the 2002 season and lost 30 kg for improved performance.
 He drove the Reynard 02I-Honda for the first two rounds before Green switched to the more compact Lola B02/00 chassis for the remaining races when Reynard entered receivership.
 (Note: Tracy had difficulty with the setup of the Reynard car during pre-season testing.)
 Tracy discovered that the Lola car handled better, but it may oversteer slightly while entering corners.
 He had two top-ten finishes in the season's first three races.
 He took the lead at the start of the Miller Lite 250 in Milwaukee and led 184 of the 250 laps to claim his first (and only) win of the season.
 Tracy earned three more podium finishes and three other top-ten finishes in the final fourteen races for eleventh overall and 101 points.

 Tracy finished second in the 2002 Indianapolis 500, a result he disputes.

-In May, he made his IRL debut in the 2002 Indianapolis 500 driving Team Green's No. 26 Dallara IR-02-Chevorlet entry after Green wanted to enter the event.
+In May, Tracy made his IRL debut in the 2002 Indianapolis 500 driving Team Green's No. 26 Dallara IR-02-Chevrolet entry after Green wanted to enter the event.
 Starting from 29th, he was running in second with one-and-a-half laps to go when he overtook Penske driver Hélio Castroneves just as the yellow caution flag light came on for a two-car accident between Buddy Lazier and Laurent Redon.
 IRL officials' rejected an appeal from Tracy's team, and awarded the victory to Castroneves.
 Tracy has since maintained that he won the race.